quixio/quix-streams/docs/subscribe.md

 # Subscribing to data

-Quix Streams allows you to subscribe to data in real time from your topics.
-In this section, we explain more in-depth how to do it using the library.
+Quix Streams enables you to subscribe to the data in your topics in real time.
+This documentation explains in detail how to do this.

 ## Connect to Quix

-In order to start subscribing to data from your kafka topics, you need an instance of `KafkaStreamingClient`.
-This is the entry point where you begin subscribing to the topics.
+To subscribe to data from your Kafka topics, you need an instance of `KafkaStreamingClient`.
 To create an instance, use the following code:

 === "Python"